 The creative thinking approach requires the addicted individual to come up with solutions to avoid these causes.
 Perhaps she will go for a walk, rather than grabbing a beer when feeling upset.
 Or he might agree to meet up with buddies at a movie theater rather than going to parties together.
-These coping strategies help the users healing process by creating new ways of dealing with everyday life.
+These coping skills and strategies help the users healing process by creating new ways of dealing with everyday life.
 Rather than turning to substance use, the person has a productive way to cope with life experiences.

 Let Best Drug Rehab Help Today